 I’m Lior, a certified Israeli tour guide, and I would love to take you on a private tour of the Christian sites of Jerusalem, including the Church of the Holy Sepulchre, the Via Dolorosa, and the Mount of Olives.
 Learn more about my Christian Walking Tour of Jerusalem on Israel Walking Tours.
 Or, you can simply contact me with your tour request.

 - Take off your hat before entering the church.
-I have already been with someone who was walking around with a hat, and one of the monks asked him to take it off.
+I have already been with someone walking around with a hat, and one of the monks asked him to take it off.

 - Do not smoke in the area of the church.

 - Do not eat or drink beverages in the church.

 - Be respectful of the place.
 Try to keep as quiet as possible, and definitely do not laugh.

 What to see in the Church of the Holy Sepulchre?

 I think the Church of the Holy Sepulchre is one of the most magnificent churches in the world.
 It is enormous.
 There are many things to see inside.
 So, I won’t go over every detail, but I’ll tell you about the main things to see: